To Be Continued Brass Band: History

-The Roots and TBC Brass Band
+The Roots collaboration

-In early 2005, Grammy Award-winning hip-hop group The Roots learned of TBC and took the band under its wing for a short time, including inviting TBC to play with it in concert.
+In early 2005, Grammy Award-winning hip-hop group The Roots learned of TBC and took the band under its wing for a short time, including inviting TBC to play with them in concert.

 In the summer of 2005, The Roots were planning to help TBC to enhance TBC's visibility and try to guide it to success.
 The plan was to help TBC go from "The Big Easy" to "The Big Time."
 The Roots' Questlove Thompson stated that TBC's "music was extremely impressive, enough to get us thinking about doing a Paul Simon-type album that takes The Roots in a whole different musical direction."
 According to Thompson, TBC "took us back to our roots working out on South Street at Passyunk [in Philadelphia, Pennsylvania], when we were praying that somebody like a Kenny Gamble would come along to discover us."

 In August 2005, Hurricane Katrina hit New Orleans and the Gulf Coast of the United States.
 TBC's homes and instruments were destroyed, and the band members scattered for shelter throughout the U.S. The band's dream of greater visibility and success seemed to be shattered.
 And the band's innate desire to continue the legendary jazz traditions of New Orleans—and to serve as a bridge between the past and future of New Orleans—was in grave jeopardy.

-Movie about the TBC Brass Band
+Film

 But, as of spring 2010, TBC band members were persistently and courageously trying to get back together as a band and pick up where they left off before the hurricane.
 A feature-length documentary movie about the band was recently completed and is titled From the Mouthpiece on Back.
 The Roots are co-executive producers and award-winning actress Kerry Washington narrates the movie, which world premiered at the American Film Institute International Film Festival in Dallas, Texas and was screened in various other film festivals throughout the U.S. The movie is directed by Jason DaSilva and Colleen O'Halloran and executive produced by Todd Tiberi.